phayes/triggerfail/README.md

   -abort=false: Abort a running command if a match is found.
 If abort is not passed the command is allowed to run to completion
   -v=false: Verbose.
 Print the reason why we failed the command.

-EXAMPLES
+EXAMPLE
-  triggerfail "fail" echo "This will fail since it contains a keyword.
-Exit status will be 1." triggerfail --abort -v "Error Warning" mysqldump my_database > mysqlbackup.sql
+  triggerfail --abort -v "Error Warning" mysqldump my_database > mysqlbackup.sql #Abort a running mysqldump if we encounter a warning or error.
 ```